-In addition to the activity discussed above in the "Results Overview" section, the following dispositions, property openings and other activity affected our consolidated results from continuing operations in the comparative periods:
+In addition to the activity discussed above in the "Results Overview" section, the following acquisitions, dispositions, property openings and other activity affected our consolidated results from continuing operations in the comparative periods:

-- During the first quarter of 2010, we disposed of one regional mall, one community center, one other retail property and a non-retail building. - On March 11, 2010, we opened Phase II of The Domain, in Austin, Texas. - During 2009, we sold four consolidated properties consisting of three community centers and one other retail property. - During the fourth quarter of 2009, we recognized a \$20 million loss on our joint venture interests in our shopping centers in China resulting from the sale of our interests to affiliates of our Chinese partner for approximately \$29 million. - On August 6, 2009, we opened Cincinnati Premium Outlets, a 400,000 square foot outlet located in Warren County, Ohio, north of Cincinnati. - On April 23, 2009, we opened The Promenade at Camarillo Premium Outlets, a 220,000 square foot expansion located in Ventura County, north of Los Angeles.
+- During the first six months of 2010, we disposed of one regional mall, one community center, two other retail properties and a non-retail building. - On May 13, 2010, we acquired a property located in Barceloneta, Puerto Rico from Prime Outlets Acquisition Company. - On March 11, 2010, we opened Phase II of The Domain, in Austin, Texas. - During 2009, we sold four consolidated properties consisting of three community centers and one other retail property. - During the fourth quarter of 2009, we recognized a \$20 million loss on our joint venture interests in our shopping centers in China resulting from the sale of our interests to affiliates of our Chinese partner for approximately \$29 million. - On August 6, 2009, we opened Cincinnati Premium Outlets, a 400,000 square foot outlet located in Warren County, Ohio, north of Cincinnati. - On April 23, 2009, we opened The Promenade at Camarillo Premium Outlets, a 220,000 square foot expansion located in Ventura County, north of Los Angeles.